 There is a ton of free information on this site.
 But understand that I have to keep a lot of it very general.
 Like you, I am in business to make money, not give all of the details away on a free website.
 Imagine giving all of your beer away… And both of us probably feel like we’re giving away too much ‘free beer’ anyway.

-I hope you enjoy this web site and feel like you receive value from your time spent here.
-Please contact me if you need more information.
+We hope you enjoy this web site and feel like you receive value from your time spent here.
+Please use the Contact form if you need more information.

-I usually give the first hour for free as I get acquainted with your project, then I charge $100 per hour for services with a $500 minimum on all projects after that first hour.
-Most of my projects have a total fee between $500 and $6000.
-I bill on the 15th of the month with net 30 day terms.
+We usually give the first hour for free as we get acquainted with your project, then charge $150 per hour for services.
+Most projects have a total fee between $500 and $6000.
+We invoice on the 15th of the month with 30 day terms.

 Who’s that hairy guy in the picture?
-This photo was taken in Sichuan Province, China in 2011 during our 2 year bike tour.
-I have more gray hair now and no beard…
+That is John in Sichuan Province, China in 2011 during their 2 year bike tour.
+He has more gray hair now and no beard…

-Email works best for me for the first contact (use the contact form below).
+Email works best for the first contact, use the Contact form below.
 Thank you very much.